knifecake/steady-queue/README.md

 # Steady Queue

-Steady Queue is a port to Django of the excellent [Solid Queue][solid-queue-github] DB-based queueing backend for Ruby on Rails.
-The goal of this port has been to keep the internals as close as possible to a direct translation from Ruby to Python, while adapting the external interfaces to be idiomatic in Django.
-Read more on the [differences between Steady Queue and Solid Queue below](#deviations-from-solid-queue).
+Steady Queue is a database-backed task backend for Django 6.0+.
+It is a port to Python of the excellent [Solid Queue](solid-queue-github) backend for Ruby on Rails.

-Steady queue exposes a task backend that is compatible with the background worker specification outlined in [DEP 0014][DEP0014].
-In addition to task enqueueing and processing, it supports delayed tasks, concurrency controls, recurring tasks, pausing queues, numeric priorities per task, priorities by queue order and bulk enqueueing.
+It is compatible with the [`django.tasks` interface](django-tasks-docs), allowing you to manage background jobs using only your existing relational database.
+By leveraging `SELECT FOR UPDATE SKIP LOCKED`, Steady Queue provides a high-performance, concurrency-safe queuing system without the operational overhead of Redis or RabbitMQ.

+## Core features

+- **Task enqueueing and processing.** Using the standard `@task` decorator interface introduced in [DEP 0014](DEP0014) with support for queue selection, delayed tasks and numeric priorities.
-Steady Queue can be used with SQL databases such as MySQL, PostgreSQL or SQLite, and it leverages the `FOR UPDATE SKIP LOCKED` clause, if available, to avoid blocking and waiting on locks when polling tasks.
+- **No extra infrastructure.** Steady Queue can be used with SQL databases such as MySQL, PostgreSQL or SQLite, and it leverages the `FOR UPDATE SKIP LOCKED` clause, if available, to avoid blocking and waiting on locks when polling tasks.
+- **Cron-style recurring tasks.** Define schedules directly in your code using decorators.
+- **Concurrency controls.** Limit how many instances of a specific task can run simultaneously.
+- **Operational control and visibility**: pause and resume queues, inspect tasks and retry or discard failed ones directly from the Django admin interface.
+- **A single dependency** on the crontab library to parse async task schedule definitions.

+The database backend exposed by Steady Queue **doesn't support result fetching or async task enqueueing**.

 ## Installation